Walterego95/E-commerce-assignment/README.md

 ## Installation

-1) Make sure you have MYSQL installed
+1) Make sure you have MYSQL and Postman/insomnia installed
 2) Clone repository
 3) run "npm install"